narukami00/VisiBoard/README.md

 - **Preloading** - Intelligent prefetching eliminates loading states
 - **Smooth Scrolling** - 60fps performance with LRU caching and background processing

+### There are more - you just have to discover them yourself!

 ## 📱 Screenshots

 <div align="center">